tlovett1/dockunit/README.md

 Dockunit and WordPress work well together.
 WordPress is backwards compatible with PHP 5.2.
 It's very difficult to test applications on PHP 5.2 without some sort of containerized workflow.
-Here is an example `Dockunit.json` file that you can use to test your WordPress themes and plugins in PHP 5.2 and 5.6:
+Here is an example `Dockunit.json` file that you can use to test your WordPress themes and plugins in PHP 5.2, 5.6, and PHP 7.0 RC 1:

 ```javascript
 {